HereMobilityDevelopers/micro-di/README.md

 ### How

-The Dependency Injection pattern involves 3 types of classes.
+The Dependency Injection pattern involves following types of classes:

 **Client Class**: The client class (dependent class) is a class which depends on the service class.

 **Service Class**: The service class (dependency) is a class that provides service to the client class.

 **Container Class**: The container class is a class that associates token with the service class.

 **Injector Class**: The injector class injects the token into the client class following by its internal logic.

-Later the client will resolve the inject token from the container and receive an instance of the service or another compatible class.
+Later the client will resolve the injected token from the container and receive an instance of the service or another compatible class.

 The following figure illustrates the relationship between these classes:

 ![alt text](dioc.png)

 As you can see, in this way, the DI pattern separates the responsibility of creating an object of the service class out of the client class.

 ### Installation

 To install using the **npm** package manager, run the following command:

 `$ npm install @here-mobility/micro-di --save`

 or **yarn** package manager:

 `$ yarn add @here-mobility/micro-di`

 ### Usage